-Jenny Proimos is Treasurer of the Academy of Child and Adolescent Health.
-She is a consultant paediatrician and adolescent health physician and is the Principal Medical Advisor for children and young people in the Victorian Department of Education and Training.
-In her role, she advocates strongly for an evidence-informed approach to child and adolescent policy development.
-She represents Victoria on the Standing Committee for Child and Youth Health, the main vehicle for child and adolescent health policy in the Council of Australian Governments.
-Jenny combines her policy and public health responsibilities with ongoing clinical practice at the Centre for Adolescent Health and medical education at the Royal Children’s Hospital.
+Jenny Proimos is the newly elected Chair of the Academy of Child and Adolescent Health.
+She held the position of Treasurer since the Academy’s inception.
+She is a consultant paediatrician and adolescent health physician in the Department of Adolescent Medicine at the Royal Children’s Hospital.
+She was previously the Principal Medical Advisor for children and young people in the Victorian Department of Education and Training and represented Victoria on the Standing Committee for Child and Youth Health, the main vehicle for child and adolescent health policy in the Council of Australian Governments.
+Jenny’s clinical and research adolescent health interests are at the health/education interface.
+Jenny is a graduate of the Australian Institute of Company Directors, and is a non-executive director of a number of non-profit boards.
 Jenny was Past-President of the Paediatrics and Child Health Division of the Royal Australasian College of Physicians from 2008-2010.
-Jenny has been a non-executive director of a number of non-profit boards.
-She is currently President of the Harvard Club of Victoria.She graduated from the Australian Institute of Company Directors in 2007, and has maintained board roles continuously since that time.
+She aims to grow the Academy into a sizeable force of child and adolescent health professionals who can benefit from its collegiality, educational opportunities and become an important advocacy vehicle for child and adolescent health and well-being.

 Professor Frank Oberklaid is Foundation Director of the Centre for Community Child Health at the Royal Children’s Hospital Melbourne, and a professor of paediatrics at the University of Melbourne.
 He is a distinguished researcher and author, having written two books and over 200 scientific publications.
 He has been the recipient of numerous awards, invited lectureships and visiting professorships in many countries around the world.
 He chairs the Victorian Children’s Council which provides policy advice to the Premier and relevant ministers, and has served on a number of high level national and international advisory groups and expert committees.
 His clinical expertise is in developmental/behavioural paediatrics, and he is interested in early childhood development, and especially in developing policy and services to facilitate prevention and early intervention.